 Scheduling Your Session

-Engagement sessions usually last 1.5 hours and are likely to be on a Sunday - Thursday evening.
+Engagement sessions usually last 90 minutes and are likely to be on a weekday and ideally in the evening.
 The best light is two hours before sunset.
 However, I’m always up for shooting any time of day.
 Even shooting at night can be really incredible and unique.

 While it’s not always possible to schedule on a weekday evening, the sidewalks are less busy, parks are usually emptier, and we can schedule further in advance if you’re willing to plan for a weekday.

 Scheduling the date for the engagement session will vary on what you would like to use the photos for.
 Save the Dates are pre-invitations usually sent out at least 5 months before the wedding.
-Since the average edit time for engagement photos is 1-2 weeks, I recommend scheduling your session at least 5 months out from your wedding date for Save the Date purposes.
+Since the average edit time for engagement photos is one to two weeks, I recommend scheduling your session at least five months out from your wedding date for Save the Date purposes.

 About The Session